kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 # CMG Functionality #

-The ability to manage your clients over the internet is such an amazing thing !
-It will help keeping your clients more secure than ever, specially those road warriors that hardly ever come into the office without opening up firewall ports that will expose your on-premise infrastructure to the internet.
-With the rapid release cycles of SCCM current branch we also see that new functionality is added to the CMG with every iteration of SCCM.
+The ability to manage your clients over the internet is such an amazing thing!
+It will help keep your clients more secure than ever, especially those road warriors that hardly ever come into the office.
+All of that without opening up firewall ports that will expose your on-premise infrastructure to the internet.
+With the rapid release cycles of SCCM current branch, new functionality is added to the CMG with every iteration of SCCM.
 [See here for more details](https://docs.microsoft.com/en-us/sccm/core/clients/manage/cmg/plan-cloud-management-gateway)

-Some of the latest aditions are :
+Some of the latest additions related to CMG are :
 - User-targeted software distribution
 - Windows 10 in-place upgrade task sequences
 - CMPivot for real-time interaction with your clients

-(also the realtime scripts feature works over the CMG but that was added in a previous release already)
+(On top of that, the realtime scripts feature works over the CMG but that was added in a previous release already)

-As of SCCM 1806, the CMG also support the "cloud distribution point" functionality.
+As of SCCM 1806, the CMG also supports the "cloud distribution point" functionality.
 This means that you don't have to configure a separate CDP to enjoy the full functionality of the cloud management gateway.
 The good thing is, Internet-based clients don't rely on boundary groups.
 They only use internet-facing distribution points or cloud distribution points.
 If you're only using cloud distribution points to service these types of clients, then you don't need to include them in boundary groups.

 # Requirements #